systemd/mkosi/mkosi/resources/mkosi.md

 `QemuDrives=`, `--qemu-drive=`

 : Add a qemu drive.
-Takes a colon-delimited string of format `<id>:<size>[:<directory>[:<options>]]`. `id` specifies the qemu id we assign to the drive.
+Takes a colon-delimited string of format `<id>:<size>[:<directory>[:<options>[:<file-id>]]]`. `id` specifies the qemu ID assigned to the drive.
 This can be used as the `drive=` property in various qemu devices. `size` specifies the size of the drive.
 This takes a size in bytes.
-Additionally, the suffixes `K`, `M` and `G` can be used to specify a size in kilobytes, megabytes and gigabytes respectively. `directory` optionally specifies the directory in which to create the file backing the drive. `options` optionally specifies extra comma-delimited properties which are passed verbatim to qemu's `-drive` option.
+Additionally, the suffixes `K`, `M` and `G` can be used to specify a size in kilobytes, megabytes and gigabytes respectively. `directory` optionally specifies the directory in which to create the file backing the drive. `options` optionally specifies extra comma-delimited properties which are passed verbatim to qemu's `-drive` option. `file-id` specifies the ID of the file backing the drive.
+Drives with the same file ID will share the backing file.
+The directory and size of the file will be determined from the first drive with a given file ID.

 : Example usage: